sharetribe/flex-docs/src/docs/tutorial-transaction-process/add-email-notification/index.md

 Now that you have edited the email templates, you need to push a new version of your process.
-If you have done the earlier parts of the tutorial this process should be already quite familiar to you.
-If you need more detailed information take a look at the [Edit transaction process with Flex CLI tutorial](/how-to/edit-transaction-process-with-flex-cli/#validate-and-push-the-process).
+If you have done the earlier parts of the tutorial, this process should be already quite familiar to you.
+If you need more detailed information, take a look at the [Edit transaction process with Flex CLI tutorial](/how-to/edit-transaction-process-with-flex-cli/#validate-and-push-the-process).

 Push the updated process: